-- 4.1 The DVRS shall remain ON while an officer is on duty. - 4.2 Officers are required to wear their BWC for the duration of the shift.
-(MLEAC 3.5.5 b) - 4.3 The DVRS (audio and video) shall be activated anytime one or more of the following circumstances occur: (MLEAC 3.5.5 a) - 4.3.1 When the officer is dispatched to any type of call. - 4.3.2 When emergency lights are activated. - 4.3.3 When the officer is making any type of citizen or suspect contact. - 4.3.4 Any other time the officer feels it might be necessary. - Officers may mute the audio function of the BWC when discussing or formulating tactical plans to address dangerous situations.
-The officers must re-activate the audio function of the BWC before carrying out the tactical plan. - 4.4 Officers will ensure that the DVRS is operating to record all traffic stops and other enforcement actions by: (MLEAC 3.5.5 b)
+- 4.1 The DVRS shall remain ON while an officer is on duty. - 4.2 Officers are required to wear their audio transmitter for the duration of the shift.
+(MLEAC 3.5.5 b) - 4.3 The DVRS (audio and video) shall be activated anytime one or more of the following circumstances occur: (MLEAC 3.5.5 a) - 4.3.1 When the officer is dispatched to any type of call. - 4.3.2 When emergency lights are activated. - 4.3.3 When the officer is making any type of citizen or suspect contact. - 4.3.4 Any other time the officer feels it might be necessary. - Officers may mute transmitters when discussing or formulating tactical plans to address dangerous situations.
+The officers must re-activate the transmitters before carrying out the tactical plan.

-- 4.4.1 Properly position and adjust the camera, if necessary, to record events. - 4.4.2 Activating the synched BWC worn by the officer. - 4.5 Officers are encouraged to provide a short narrative with the video recording prior to each traffic stop and during incidents of emergency vehicle operation.
-(MLEAC 3.5.5 b) - 4.6 The DVRS will be operating during the transport of civilians and prisoners.
-Officers shall activate the rear-facing camera when a prisoner is placed in the rear of the patrol vehicle.
-(MLEAC 3.5.5 a) - 4.7 Whenever possible, use the DVRS to record: (MLEAC 3.5.5 a) - 4.7.1 Actions of suspects in custody or during an interview. - 4.7.2 Field sobriety testing of suspected intoxicated drivers. - 4.7.3 Crime and/or vehicle crash scenes. - 4.8 When the event or investigation is finished being recorded, stop the recording by pressing the stop button on the monitor.
-(MLEAC 3.5.5 b,d) - 4.8.1 Enter the correct category for the recording by selecting the proper label pertaining to the recorded situation. - 4.9 Officers are encouraged to review their recordings prior to completing written reports to ensure accuracy.
+- 4.4 Officers will ensure that the DVRS is operating to record all traffic stops and other enforcement actions by: (MLEAC 3.5.5 b) - 4.4.1 Properly positioning and adjusting the camera, if necessary, to record events. - 4.4.2 Activating the synched BWC worn by the officer. - 4.5 Officers are encouraged to provide a short narrative with the video recording prior to each traffic stop and during incidents of emergency vehicle operation.
+(MLEAC 3.5.5 b) - 4.6 The DVRS will be operating during transports of civilians and prisoners.
+Officers shall activate the rear facing camera when a prisoner is placed into the rear of the patrol vehicle.
+(MLEAC 3.5.5 a) - 4.7 Whenever possible, use the DVRS to record: (MLEAC 3.5.5 a) - 4.7.1 Actions of suspects in custody or during an interview. - 4.7.2 Field sobriety testing of suspected intoxicated drivers. - 4.7.3 Crime and/or vehicle crash scenes. - 4.8 When the event or investigation is finished being recorded, stop the recording by depressing the stop button on the monitor.
+(MLEAC 3.5.5 b,d) - 4.8.1 Enter the correct category for the recording by depressing the proper button pertaining to the recorded situation. - 4.9 Officers are encouraged to review their recordings prior to completing written reports to ensure accuracy.
 (MLEAC 3.5.5 b) - 4.10 Officers should park their vehicles at the police station in such a way as to ensure proper downloading of stored DVRS data.
-(MLEAC 3.5.5 b) - 4.11 If there is an issue with the uploading feature of the DVRS, officers shall bring their patrol vehicle to the station to be downloaded so data is not lost.
-(MLEAC 3.5.5 b) - 4.12 If necessary, Officers will leave the DVRS on at the end of their shift to ensure proper downloading.
-(MLEAC 3.5.5 b) - 5.0 SAVING AND/OR COPYING VIDEO RECORDINGS (MLEAC 3.5.5 d) - 5.1 Shift commanders, at their discretion, may download an officer's video and save it to the departmental hard drive. - 5.1.1 The purpose of saving an officer's video may range from disciplinary purposes to training purposes as well as for report writing recall. - 5.2 Any request for a copy of a video for court or FOIA purposes shall be directed to the Detective Lieutenant's office.
+(MLEAC 3.5.5 b) - 4.11 If there is an issue with the hard drive monitor showing full or near full, officers shall bring their patrol vehicle to the station to be downloaded so data is not lost.
+(MLEAC 3.5.5 b) - 4.12 Officers shall leave the DVRS on at the end of their shift to ensure proper downloading.
+(MLEAC 3.5.5 b)

+5.0 SAVING AND/OR COPYING VIDEO RECORDINGS (MLEAC 3.5.5 d)

+- 5.1 Shift commanders at their discretion may download an officer's video and save it to the departmental hard drive. - 5.1.1 The purpose of saving an officer's video may range from disciplinary purposes to training purposes as well as for report writing recall. - 5.2 Any request for a copy of a video for court or FOIA purposes shall be directed to the Detective Lieutenant's office.